 - Author: Andrea Berghäll

-- Keywords: Industrial energy management, Energy
+- Keywords: Industrial energy management, Power and renewables

 ANTWERP, Belgium - 30 July 2018 – DNV GL has helped Borealis, a leading provider of innovative solutions in the fields of polyolefins, base chemicals and fertilisers, to cut over 360,000 metric tons of CO2 annually.